What is Skelaxin?

 It is not known whether metaxalone passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Skelaxin is not approved for use by anyone younger than 12 years old.

 How should I take Skelaxin?

-This medication can cause you to have unusual results with certain medical tests.
-Tell any doctor who treats you that you are using Skelaxin.
+This medicine can cause unusual results with certain medical tests.
+Tell any doctor who treats you that you are using this medicine.

-Skelaxin is only part of a complete program of treatment that may also include rest, physical therapy, or other pain relief measures.
+Skelaxin is only part of a complete treatment program that may also include rest, physical therapy, or other pain relief measures.
 Follow your doctor's instructions.